voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     }>

-When you load datasets with |Segmentation| fields in the App, each pixel value is rendered as a distinct color.
+When you load datasets with |Segmentation| fields in the App, each pixel value is rendered as a different color (if possible) from the App's color pool.

 .. note::